iot-uoe/feeling-responsive/pages/initiative.md

 ### Programme Objectives

 <div class="t10" markdown="1">
-The objectives for the IOT Initiative are to:
+The objectives for the IoT Initiative are to:

 1. Enable and support world-class research and innovation through the development and use of IoT technology;
 2. Enable the development of a rich talent pipeline with “hands-on” experience of IoT, complementing the University’s existing teaching Programmes and Edinburgh’s world-class strengths in Data Science;
 3. Promote the Edinburgh region as a world-leading “Living Lab” for proof of concepts with the potential to generate significant social, commercial and academic value.
+4. Help the University to capture and generate value from the application and use of IoT technologies in future service delivery and operations.

 </div>

 ### Key Principles